Contents of Company’s Articles of Association

 The Incorporation of Limited Liability Company

-According to Article 7 (1) Law No. 40/2007, a company shall be incorporated by 2 (two) or more persons by virtue of a notarial deed written in Indonesian.
-The aforementioned “persons” comprises of individuals, either Indonesian or foreign citizen, as well as local or foreign legal entities.
-Moreover, such promoters are obliged to subscribe to the company’s shares, except in circumstances where the relevant companies are incorporated by consolidation.
+According to Article 7 (1) Law No. 40/2007, a company shall be incorporated by 2 (two) or more persons by virtue of a notarial deed written in the Indonesian language.
+The aforementioned “persons” comprises of individuals, either Indonesian or foreign citizens, as well as local or foreign legal entities.
+Such founders are obliged to subscribe to the company’s shares, except in circumstances where the companies are incorporated by consolidation.

-However, after the enactment of GRLL No. 2/2022, the provision requiring a company to be incorporated by 2 (two) or more persons no longer apply to:
+However, after the enactment of Law No. 6/2023, the provision requiring a company to be incorporated by 2 (two) or more persons no longer applies to:

 -